 If the table in the specified query has multiple columns which are frequently used to filter the results, it is suggested to put the columns in the order of cardinality low to high.
 This ordering of frequently used columns improves the compression ratio and enhances the performance of queries with filter on these columns.

-For example if MSISDN, HOST and Dime_1 are frequently-used columns, then the column order of table is suggested as Dime_1>HOST>MSISDN as Dime_1 has the lowest cardinality.
+For example, if MSISDN, HOST and Dime_1 are frequently-used columns, then the column order of table is suggested as Dime_1>HOST>MSISDN, because Dime_1 has the lowest cardinality.
 The create table command can be modified as suggested below :

 For columns of measure type, not requiring high accuracy, it is suggested to replace Numeric data type with Double to enhance query performance.
 The create table command can be modified as below :